-If you’re lucky enough to have a farmers market nearby, you know the pleasure of finding locally grown and harvested fresh fruits and vegetables.
-Perfect for whipping up delicious salads, side dishes, and desserts, a bounty of fresh produce has to be one of the best parts of warmer weather — and strawberries are one of the very best farm stand treats.
+You know the awesome feeling you get when you find locally grown and harvested fresh fruits and vegetables, particularly if you’re lucky enough to have a farmers market nearby.
+Perfect for whipping up delicious salads, side dishes, and desserts, a bounty of fresh summer produce has to be one of the best parts of warmer weather — and strawberries are one of the very best farm stand treats.

-Strawberries are not just sweet and tasty—they’re good for you, too.
-Strawberries are packed with vitamins and fiber, and they have high antioxidant levels.
-They are sodium-free, fat-free, and cholesterol-free, and they’re low in calories.
+Strawberries are not just sweet and tasty — they’re good for you, too.
+These berries are packed with vitamins and fiber, and they have high antioxidant levels.
+Sodium-free, fat-free, and cholesterol-free, they’re also low in calories and fit perfectly into any healthy diet.
 In addition, they can help protect your heart, lower your blood pressure, increase good HDL cholesterol levels, and possibly even guard against cancer.

 To pick the best strawberries, look for berries that have:

 - Bright red color